softwaremill/macwire/README.md

 libraryDependencies += "com.softwaremill.macwire" %% "util" % "2.3.7-SNAPSHOT"
 ````

-Currently 2.x supports Scala 2.11 and 2.12.
+Currently 2.x supports Scala 2.12 and 2.13, on the JVM and JS.

 Older 1.x release for Scala 2.10 and 2.11: